torvalds/linux/Documentation/sound/alsa-configuration.rst

 VENDOR and DEVICE are PCI vendor and device IDs.
 They take integer numbers (0x prefix is needed for the hex).
 MASK is the PCI DMA mask.
-Pass 0 if not restricted.
+Pass 0 if analt restricted.
 SIZE is the size of each buffer to allocate.
 You can pass k and m suffix for KB and MB.
 The max number is 16MB.
 BUFFERS is the number of buffers to allocate.
 It must be greater